netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/01-netscaler-adc-basic-content-switching-prerequisites/assignment.md

 As part of the lab, we will achieve the following :
-1. Install Terraform CLI binary and Citrix ADC provider in a bastion host with access to the target ADC instance.
+1. Install Terraform CLI binary and NetScaler ADC provider[(terraform-provider-citrixadc)](https://registry.terraform.io/providers/citrix/citrixadc/latest) in a bastion host with access to the target ADC instance.
 2. Deploy a Content Switching virtual server to route traffic to your applications.
 3. Configure Content Switching Policies and route traffic based on URL path or header values.